mlswg/mls-protocol/auth48/QUESTIONS.md

 >  - Update vs. update
 >      (Please clarify if all capitalized instances are referring to an
 >       "Update message" or "Update proposal" or if updates are needed.)

-TODO
+> -->

-I have tried to normalize on:
+I have normalized on:

 * Lower-case "client" everywhere
 * Upper-case "Commit" whenever it refers to a Commit object
-* Upper-case "Credential" when it refers to a Credential object, lower-case otherwise
+* Upper-case "Credential" only when referring to a Credential object
-* Lower-case "external Commit"
+* "external Commit"
 * Lower-case "fetch"
 * Lower-case "parent hash"
-* Upper-case "Proposal" when referring to a Proposal object in general, without reference to a type, lower-case otherwise.
-Thus, "Proposal object", but "Add proposal"
+* Upper-case "Proposal" only when referring to a Proposal object, not an abstract proposal or a specific type of proposal (e.g., an "Add proposal")
 * Lower-case "secret tree"
 * Upper-case "Update" when it refers to an Update proposal, lower-case otherwise

 Basically, when use upper case only when we refer to a struct with a TLS-syntax definition.

+Also, I noticed that some struct names were in <tt> (e.g., `PreSharedKeyID`).
+That should not be done, so I removed the <tt> around them.

 > b) The Web Portion of the RFC Style Guide